 Train modestly probably should be added to the list.
 Heaven forbid flaunting inappropriately short shorts.
 Bibshorts are the answer to hide those Dagenham cleavages too, fellas.
 Never mind the transparent properties of white lycra when damp.
 Thankfully, all lessons that I have not learned the hard way.

+even going anywhere near a climb.
+Weird.
 At this point, I must confess that my ability to learn things the hard way is only outstripped by my determination to unwaveringly stick to a game plan.
 Aka stubbornness.
 This came in handy when I thought my coach had lost the plot getting me to do sprints.
 Or ride on the flat.
 I imagine it’s also going to come in handy in a couple of weeks when I challenge myself to racing round and round for 24 hours.

 Reviewing the commandments made me realise that I have learned a lot and I’m now sticking to most of them without even knowing it.
 But I’m still a bit rubbish at the “realize that all plans can be changed - yours will not be chiseled into stone” bit.
 I’d say my plans are more etched in semi-permanent marker nowadays.
 It's all a learning curve and long races are good at teaching you some lessons in adaptability.

 *I know that’s slightly strange.
 I can’t explain it to you.
-It’s just the way it is.

 0 comments: